flux-gui/flux-gui/doc/adr/0007-embedding-weave-gitops-core.md

 ## Problem

-We want to be able to use the Weave GitOps Core UI elements and support services in other projects.
-These projects might be other editions of Weave GitOps, or other third-party environments.
+We want to be able to use the Flux-GUI Core UI elements and support services in other projects.
+These projects might be other editions of Flux-GUI, or other third-party environments.

-Weave GitOps will need to be designed in such as way as to support this type of installation, and provide the necessary facilities to make embedding the UI as simple as possible.
+Flux-GUI will need to be designed in such as way as to support this type of installation, and provide the necessary facilities to make embedding the UI as simple as possible.

 ## Design

 ### WeGo Core UI as a library

-The Weave GitOps Core repository will contain an `index.js` file that will define the public API for including WeGO UI components in other projects.
+The Flux-GUI Core repository will contain an `index.js` file that will define the public API for including WeGO UI components in other projects.
 That file might look something like this:

 ```javascript
 import _Timestamp from "./components/Timestamp.tsx";